-♦ HIST 2030 Tennessee History (3) Survey of the state's history from its beginnings to the present; consideration of its social development, population, economy, political life, and geography.
-[F]
+HIST 2030 Tennessee History (3) Survey of the state's history from its beginnings to the present; consideration of its social development, population, economy, political life, and geography. [on demand]

-HIST 2040 The Scopes Trial (3) Historical, scientific, theological, educational, and artistic ramifications of the Scopes Trial.
-Prereg: ENGL 1010.
-[F]
+HIST 2040 The Scopes Trial (3) Historical, scientific, theological, educational, and artistic ramifications of the Scopes Trial. [on demand]

-HIST 2130 Afro-American History (3) Study of black people in America from their African origins to the present; highlights and unique nature of the Black Experience in America; the structure, problems, and potential of the Black Community; intro to thoughts and contributions of Black leaders.
-[S]
+HIST 2130 Afro-American History (3) Study of black people in America from their African origins to the present; highlights and unique nature of the Black Experience in America; the structure, problems, and potential of the Black Community; intro to thoughts and contributions of Black leaders. [on demand]